 Oregon Small Businesses Struggle to Fight Cybercrime

-While hospitals and other emergency service providers have increasingly become the targets of cybercriminals, they are not alone.
+While hospitals and other emergency service providers have fallen victim to cybercriminals more and more often, they are not alone.
 Preventing and mitigating damage from cyberthreats has become a way of life for organizations, from the most familiar names worldwide to everyday Oregon small businesses.

-Technology is an indispensable tool for businesses of all sizes.
-So no business today is immune from the relentless efforts of hackers to intrude, wreak havoc, and steal sensitive information for financial gain.
+Technology is a vital tool for businesses of all sizes.
+So no business, large or small, is immune from the efforts of hackers to intrude, wreak havoc, and steal sensitive information for financial gain.

-Whether they’re dealing with patients or business customers, Oregon small businesses have a duty to protect the personally identifiable information (PII) of their stakeholders.
-Such information includes:
+And whether you are dealing with patients or business customers, Oregon small businesses have a duty to protect the personally identifiable information (PII) of their stakeholders.
+Such information includes things like:

 - Social Security number